Analyst-Joan/US-Superstore-Sales-Performance/README.md

 2. Which segments and product categories drive or drag performance?
 3. Which states or cities are underperforming or excelling?
 4. How do product sub-categories differ in terms of sales and profit?
-5. What are the risks of discounting or over-ordering on profitability?
+5. What are the impacts of discounting on profitability?
-6. Which shipping modes affect cost efficiency?
+6. Which shipping modes is most utilised?
-7. Which customer segment + shipping method combinations reduce profitability?
+7. What is the variance between actual and target profit margins across segments, categories and Regions?
 8. What are the most and least profitable products?
-9. Where are we losing money despite high product movement?
+9. Where are we losing money despite high order quantity/product movement?
-10. How can shipping and pricing strategies be optimized by region or segment?
+10. How can shipping and pricing strategies be optimized?

 ## Skills/Concepts applied
 -	Cleaning/Validation in Power Query